Old hands at new ideas

 We are the world’s oldest global law firm, but we are constantly reinventing ourselves.

 Technological disruption, economic crises, political risk – the challenges facing the world’s biggest businesses have been the same throughout history.
-We know because we have been at their side for 275 years, giving them the confidence to shape the future.
+We know because we have been at their side for nearly three centuries, giving them the confidence to shape the future.

 Read our story so far.